Impact Training

 This approach eventually undermines employee engagement and leads to their own frustration, which they in turn blame on the employee.

 So please, communicate in a meaningful way.
 Share company updates, challenges, and successes regularly.
-Share customer testimonials, success metrics, or stories about how their contributions made a difference.
+Share customer testimonials, success metrics, or stories about how your staff contributions made a difference.

 One of the best ways to show your employees that you really care about them is to listen attentively and with empathy to their frustrations and challenges.

-When someone raises concerns about inefficient processes or obstacles, take them seriously.
-This is not only an act of kindness, but also a smart and practical thing to do.
+When team members raise concerns about inefficient processes or obstacles, take them seriously.
+This is not only an act of decency, but also a smart and practical thing to do for your business.

-Rolling your eyes and or labelling them as “red herrings” might come back to haunt you in ways that you did not anticipate.
+Rolling your eyes and or labelling these frustration and challenges as “red herrings” might come back to haunt you in ways that you did not anticipate.

-Like when the complaints of employees in a small business were deemed as “lazy people who don’t want to work!”
-That was until a fire (thankfully small) broke out and costed her $4,500.
+For example, like when the employees in a small business, who raised concerns about safety issues were ignored and deemed as “lazy people who don’t want to work!”
+Not long afterwards, a fire (thankfully small) broke out and costed the business $4,500.

 But above all, sometimes the most valuable way you can show that you care is to remove barriers that make their work feel pointless or unnecessarily difficult.